How to Organize Girl’s Bedroom (21 Smart Storage Ideas)

 Using clear bins or labeled containers helps you know where stuff go without questioning.
 Having a movable cart also makes clean up time feel less like a chore.
 Rolling carts become part of the play and storage.

-Matching bins can help your room feel put together while storing completely different items.
-Using storage bins that are the same color or material gives the room a sense of calm.
+Matching bins can help your little girl’s room feel put together while storing completely different items.
+Using storage bins that are the same color, or material, gives the room a sense of calm.
 We love using matching bins for toys, clothing, and miscellaneous items.

-Same colored bins help your room feel more cohesive and relaxing.
+Same colored bins help your room feel more put together and relaxing.
 You can always use labels to keep things separated without throwing off your color theme.
 Your child’s room will look more put together without you having to stress.

 Some items are just too precious to put away.
 Glass display boxes are perfect for keeping sentimental items organized and on display.
-From letters, childhood toys, to souvenirs from that family vacation these boxes are great for storing memories.
+From childhood toys to souvenirs from family vacations these boxes are great for storing memories.

-You can place them on a shelf or the top of your dresser creating more display space.
-Rather then stuffing special items into a junk drawer you can showcase what makes you smile.
-Organizing teaches you that it can be functional and emotional.
+You can place them on a shelf or the top of your dresser creating more display space rather than stuffing special items into a junk drawer you can showcase what makes you smile.

-If you have a smaller bedroom maximize the vertical space you have.
+If you have a smaller bedroom, you GOTTA maximize the vertical space you have.
 Tall shelving units or stackable storage is perfect for rooms that lack floor space.
 Place heavier and items used less on the higher shelves.
 Everyday used items should be easily accessible for you.

 Labels are your best friend when it comes to maintaining an organized space.
-Labels help you visualize where everything goes without you having to ask multiple times.
-Labels can be as fun and playful as hand written or as structured as printable labels.
+They help you visualize where everything goes without you having to ask multiple times.

 You don’t have to have access to everything all the time.
 Try rotating toys, books, and decor based on the season.
 Place out of season toys in labeled bins under the bed or on higher shelves.
 Every so often swap out what’s stored for new toys that will excite your child.